I beg to move,

 It is a pleasure to serve under your chairmanship, Mr Hollobone.
 It is rare to be in a debate in Parliament where we feel that the whole House is coming together on an issue that affects nearly everyone.
 A quarter of a million people will go missing each year.
 Many of them will be found, but the families left behind are in no man’s land.

 I will start with a bit of history.
-Like the hon.
+As it did for the hon.
 Member for Thirsk and Malton (Kevin Hollinrake), this issue came to the fore with me very early in my parliamentary career, when I met Rachel Elias, the sister of Richey Edwards of the Manic Street Preachers, who went missing in 1995.
 The funny thing is that before we meet people and learn about the story, we sometimes think of it as a mystery and we forget that these people are real and leave behind lives.
 With Richey Edwards being a high-profile guitarist and songwriter with the Manic Street Preachers—one of my favourite bands when I was a mad indie fan as a kid—we forget that these people are real.
 When I met Rachel, I discovered the devastation that his disappearance had left behind: mortgages unpaid, as the hon.
 Member for Strangford (Jim Shannon) said, direct debits unpaid and a kind of no man’s land.

 It is hard for people to accept, when someone has gone missing, that they may have died; they do not want to recognise that.
 I pay tribute to the Missing People charity for its hard work to bring this issue to the fore.
 When I met the charity, I was told that the law at the time was like crazy paving, with no certainty about what happens when someone goes missing.
 I think the hon.
 Member for Thirsk and Malton will agree with me that that was the best way to describe it.